-Addendum: In 2013, the Remuneration Tribunal Act, which covers the payment of salary and allowances to Members of Parliament, was amended by the Gillard Government in early 2013, to put the appropriation for MPs salaries on a surer footing after the successful challenge to the Commonwealth’s expenditure powers in the Williams “school chaplains” case, especially as it related to payments otherwise made ultra vires.
+In early 2013, the Remuneration Tribunal Act, which covers the payment of salary and allowances to Members of Parliament, was amended by the Gillard Government, to put the appropriation for MPs salaries on a surer footing after the successful challenge to the Commonwealth’s expenditure powers in the Williams “school chaplains” case, especially as it related to payments otherwise made ultra vires.

-These amendments, made by the Financial Framework Legislation Amendment Bill (No. 2) 2013, also made payments that were purported to be made under the Act, but were not authorised by the Act (as in the case of a disqualified Member or Senator) a “recoverable payment” for which the Government can take action in a competent court, or deduct it from any other “benefit” to which the person is entitled.
+These amendments, made upon the passage of the Financial Framework Legislation Amendment Bill (No. 2) 2013, also made payments that were purported to be made under the Act, but were not authorised by the Act (as in the case of a disqualified Member or Senator) a “recoverable payment” for which the Government can take action in a competent court, or deduct it from any other “benefit” to which the person is entitled.
 The Commonwealth has to prepare an annual report of such recoverable payments.

 Similar amendments were proposed to be made to the Parliamentary Entitlements Act, which covers the additional workplace expenses of Members of Parliament such as office and travel, as part of the Abbott Government’s first Budget.
 In October 2014, the Parliamentary Entitlements Legislation Amendment Bill was introduced, which would have had the effect of creating recoverable payments in respect of entitlements, including a loading of 25% on travel claims.
 However, this legislation was held up in the Senate, and lapsed with the dissolution of the Parliament in 2016.